THIS IS WHY YOU HAVE SORE HIP FLEXORS

 We're reprogramming the way your body moves in everyday life, starting with the movements it was biologically designed to perform from the start.

 In every workout, we use these motions to combat the wear and tear we put on our hips that cause hip flexor soreness: running, high-impact workouts, sitting for too long, general immobility, etc. More than anything, P.volve takes the time mobilize your hips.
 Use the tips below to start implementing this practice into your routine:

 - Never skip the warmup.
 Even though they may just seem like stretching exercises, these moves are essential to open up the hips, so don't rush them!

 - If you ever feel strain in your hip flexors during a workout, take a moment to breathe, reset your form and focus before continuing.

-- When doing leg lifts, don't lift your leg as high; work within your current range of motion, and build up to it
+- When doing leg lifts, don't focus so much on the height you lift your leg.
+Work within your current range of motion before building on it.

 - Be sure to keep your knee back on the standing leg as you do any sort of single-leg exercises.